Seeking ideas for different classroom desk arrangements to try?

 Students are encouraged to work together and move freely between workstations as necessary.

-This classroom desk arrangement is not best suited for independent learning or lecturing.
+This classroom seating arrangement is not best suited for independent learning or lecturing.

-If you need classroom desk arrangements for 30 students and want all students to have great visibility of a lesson, this formation works well.
+If you need classroom desk arrangements for 30 students and want all learners to have great visibility of a lesson, this formation works well.

 Stadium seating helps students toward the back see the front of the room.
 The desks are arranged in rows with two columns.